saunah/saunah-frontend/README.md

 -   Get startet with [React](https://reactjs.org/docs/getting-started.html)
 -   Use functional components with [React-Hooks](https://reactjs.org/docs/hooks-intro.html)

+## 📝 Testing strategy

+The app is tested by different types of unit tests.
+At the moment there are no integration tests which would test the app working together with the backend.
+The following parts of the code have to be unit tested:

+-   **`Components`**: The components located under `src/components` are completely controlled via their props.
+They should not perform API calls or similar things on their own.
+Every component has to be unit testet, applying the different props and checking if it behaves as expected.
+-   **`Hooks`**: Hooks (`src/hooks`) encapsulate the business logic of the application by talking to the API and storing relevant data.
+They have to be unit tested by mocking the API.
+-   **`Views`** The views located under `src/routes/views` are the top-level components of the application.
+They use hooks to fetch the relevant data for the page and pass the data to their child components.
+They also have to be unit tested by mocking the API.

 ## 🌱 About Enviornments variables

 The environment variables, which should be set on build time can be specified in the corresponding .env files.
 If a env-var should be configurable on the docker-container, it should be put into the `.env` in the following format: A env var called `REACT_APP_TEST_VAR` should be set to `###REACT_APP_TEST_VAR###`.
 These environment variables will be taken from the environment on run-time of the container.